Trauma Grounding Techniques

 Re-Traumatisation and Working with the Client

-Therapists must be vigilant about the potential for re-traumatisation when employing grounding techniques.
+Therapists must be vigilant about the risks of re-traumatisation and vicarious trauma when employing grounding techniques.
 The techniques themselves, if not appropriately applied, can trigger distress or exacerbate existing trauma.
 Establishing a safe and trusting therapeutic relationship before introducing grounding exercises is crucial.

 Grounding techniques should always be an invitation, not a mandate.
 Clients should feel empowered to choose which techniques resonate with them, and have the autonomy to decline any that feel uncomfortable or unsafe.